sftpgo/docs/docs/env-vars.md

 - `SFTPGO_HOOK__HTTPD_MAX_REQUEST_SIZE`.
 Allows configuring the maximum size of HTTP requests in MB.
 Default: 1 MB. :warning: Increasing this value may expose the server to large payloads, which can impact memory usage or allow denial-of-service attacks.
 - `SFTPGO_HOOK__HTTPD_MAX_RESTORE_SIZE`.
 Allows configuring the maximum size of a backup to restore in MB.
 Default: 20 MB.
 - `SFTPGO_HOOK__AUTO_FOLDERS`.
 Set to `1` to automatically create virtual folders based on the reply from pre-login and pre-auth hooks.
 This will cause a database upsert for each returned folder.
+- `SFTPGO_HOOK__GCS_TRUSTED_JSON_CREDENTIALS`.
+Set to `1` to allow the use of any JSON-based credential file for Google Cloud Storage (GCS) backends.
+When enabled, SFTPGo will accept JSON credentials beyond the standard service account formats, useful in trusted environments.
+Use with caution, as this bypasses stricter validation.
+- `SFTPGO_HOOK__HTTPD_MAX_EDIT_SIZE`.
+Override the maximum file size viewable in the built-in web editor.
+Range 1–10.
+Default 2 (MB).